pgdogdev/docs/docs/features/load-balancer/index.md

 SELECT * FROM users INNER JOIN t ON t.id = users.id
 ```

-The load balancer will check all CTEs and, if any of them contain queries that could write, it will route the entire query to a primary.
+The load balancer recursively checks all of them and, if any CTE contains a query that could trigger a write, it will send the whole statement to the primary database.

 ### Transactions

-All multi-statement transactions are routed to the primary.
-They are started by using the `BEGIN` command, e.g.:
+All manual transactions are sent to the primary database by default.
+Transactions are started by sending the `BEGIN` command, for example:

 ```postgresql
 BEGIN;